 This is the last in a three part series on Mary Magdalene with my friend Kayleen Asbo.
 The first part was What do We Know About Mary Magdalene? and the second part was Was Mary Magdalene a Sex Worker?
 In this section we are looking at the relationship between Mary and that other famously contemplative apostle, John.
-Most people know about Mary Magdalene in comparison to her sister Martha.
+All throughout the ancient and medieval churches Mary Magdalene was associated with Mary the sister of Martha.
+Modern scholars tend to disagree, but there is a beautiful tradition of symbolism which has come out of this association of the two Mary’s.
 Mary is said to represent the life of contemplation and Martha is said to represent the life of action.
 You can read more about that here if you like.
 This is the way action and contemplation are presented in one of my favourite books, The Cloud of Unknowing.

 In another one of my favourite pieces of writing, The Voice of the Eagle, Eriugena uses the imagery of Peter and John instead.
 He uses the empty tomb of Christ to represent the scriptures and seeks to understand the way that faith and action, as embodied by Peter, and understanding and contemplation, as embodied by John, arrive at the truth hidden in the depth of that tomb.
 The answer Eriugena gives is that Peter gets there first because faith and virtue precede understanding and contemplation in the Christian life, but that John penetrates it more deeply.